smalone11/neighborhood-map/README.md

 ## Running the Application

-1. Open index.html in browser to run the application.
+1. Open *index.html* in web browser to run the application.

 ## Features